brdsofafeather/code-of-conduct/README.md

 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease.
 * Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
-* Publication of non-harassing private communication.
+* Publication of any non-harassing communication.

 Brds of a Feather prioritizes marginalized people’s safety over privileged people’s comfort.
 The moderation team will not act on complaints regarding: